 9. May Ease Tinnitus

-And a 2012 study suggests that nightly production of melatonin helps to improve sleep and reduce habitual nightly urination.
-Melatonin also increases bladder capacity and decreases urine volume due to its effects on the central nervous system.
+A 2012 study suggests that nightly production of melatonin helps improve sleep and reduce habitual nightly urination.
+Supplementation also seems to increase bladder capacity and decrease urine volume due to its effects on the central nervous system.